deltadbu/UCAS_algorithm_course/index.md

       - [Semidefinite programming (by LIEVEN VANDENBERGHEt AND STEPHEN BOYD, 1996)](Lectures/SDP_Folyd_1996.pdf)
       - [Introduction to semidefinite programmin (by R. Freund)](Lectures/SDPFreund.pdf)

+---
 The course is supported by [Loongson CPU](https://www.loongson.cn/)<img src="Lectures/Problems/loongson_cpu.png" alt="Loongson3A" width="50"/>

-In memory of my student, [Dr. Yu Lin](https://cecs.anu.edu.au/people/yu-lin), who is an excellent computer scientist and has great contribution to this course
+In memory of my student, [Prof. Yu Lin](https://cecs.anu.edu.au/people/yu-lin), who is an excellent computer scientist and has great contribution to this course